SM U-29 (Germany)

 SM U-29 was a Type U-27 U-boat of the Imperial German Navy.
 She served during the First World War.

 U-29's last commander was Captain Otto Weddigen.
-U-29 was sunk with all hands on 18 March 1915 in the Pentland Firth after being rammed by HMS Dreadnought, the only submarine known to have been purposefully sunk by a battleship.
+U-29 was sunk with all hands on 18 March 1915 in the Pentland Firth after being rammed by HMS Dreadnought, the only submarine known to have been purposely sunk by a battleship.